jahomii/CS-230-Operating-Platforms/README.md

-# 8-2-Journal-Portfolio-Submission
+# CS 230 - Operating Platforms

-**Briefly summarize The Gaming Room client and their software requirements.
+**Briefly summarize the Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?**

 The Gaming Room is a client that focuses on browser and mobile game development, particularly games that seem to be party or multiplayer games.